 How do you use your mobile device to improve productivity?

 What would you add to our list?
-Share your must-have productivity apps with us in the comments below, then check out Wrike's for iOS and Android.
-To discover the latest trends in mobile productivity, including the top benefits, favorite features, and major challenges of mobile work, of our Mobile Productivity Survey 2016.
+Share your must-have productivity apps with us in the comments below, then check out Wrike's free mobile apps for iOS and Android.
+To discover the latest trends in mobile productivity, including the top benefits, favorite features, and major challenges of mobile work, download the full results report of our Mobile Productivity Survey 2016.